-PART III.
-Organic Chemistry.
-PART IV Dental Mechanics.
+Part V. Dental Mechanics.
 Dental Metallurgy.

-7. Candidates shall be allowed to pass in each Part separately.
+7. Candidates shall be allowed to pass in each Part

+separately.

-- 8. Candidates shall be required, before presenting themselves for Parts I, II and III of this examination, to have passed the Matriculation examination, and to have attended courses of instruction in accordance with the Regulations of the University. - 9.
-Candidates shall be required, before presenting themselves for Part IV of this examination, to have completed two years from Matriculation, and to have attended courses of instruction in accordance with the Regulations of the University.
+8. Candidates shall be required, before presenting themselves for Parts I, II, III and IV of this examination, to have passed the Matriculation examination, and to have attended courses of instruction in accordance with the Regulations of the University.

+9. Candidates shall be required, before presenting themselves for Part V of this examination, to have completed two years from Matriculation, and to have attended courses of instruction in accordance with the

+Regulations of the University.

 Candidates for the First Examination are required to furnish certificates of having attended approved courses of instruction at the University or at an institution recognised for this purpose by the University; or of having attended, at some other Institution, courses of instruction which shall be accepted by the University as equivalent.

-The courses of instruction for students who have passed in Physics and Chemistry in the Matriculation examination shall be as follows:-
+The courses of instruction shall be as follows:-

-Inorganic Chemistry: lectures and laboratory work: at least six months.

-Physics: lectures and laboratory work: at least six months.

-Zoology: lectures and laboratory work: at least one year.

-Botany: lectures and laboratory work: at least one term.

-The examination will include laboratory work in the four subjects.
+- (a) During the first year: - Inorganic Chemistry: lectures and laboratory work: at least two terms. - 2.
+Physics: lectures and laboratory work: at least two terms. - 3.
+Organic and Physical Chemistry: lectures and laboratory work: at least two terms. - 4.
+Botany: lectures and laboratory work: at least two terms. - (b) During the second year :-- - Zoology: lectures and laboratory work: at least two terms.

-The examination (Part I) in Physics and Inorganic Chemistry will normally be held in March and the examination (Part II) in Zoology and Botany in June.
+The examination (Part I) in Physics and Inorganic Chemistry will normally be held in March and the examinations (Parts II and III) in Organic and Physical Chemistry and in Botany in June.